Spiral galaxies: characteristics and mysteries

 Hundreds of billions of stars Interrelation between galaxies and dark matter

-Thousands of light-years in diameter Evolution since the Big Bang
+Thousands of light years in diameter Evolution since the Big Bang

-Morphological variety Role of molecular clouds
+Variety of morphologies Role of molecular clouds

 Spiral galaxies fascinate astronomers and astronomy enthusiasts around the world.
-With their distinct disk-shaped structure and their bright arms, they house hundreds of billions of stars.
+With their distinct disk-shaped structure and luminous arms, they house hundreds of billions of stars.
 Yet, despite our advanced knowledge, many mysteries remain about them.
 This article explores the unique characteristics of these galaxies as well as the unresolved questions that continue to intrigue the scientific community.

 Structure of spiral galaxies